-Procurement is much more than a narrowly-based technical issue.
-'Procurement' is the process of acquiring goods, works and services, covering acquisitions from third parties, partnering and from inhouse providers.
-The process spans the whole (life) cycle from identification of needs, through to the end of a services contract or the end of the useful life of an asset.
+Procurement is much more than a narrowly based technical issue.
+'Procurement' is the process of acquiring goods, works and services, covering acquisitions from third parties, partnering and from in-house providers.
+The process spans the whole life cycle from identification of needs, through to the end of a services contract or the end of the useful life of an asset.
 It involves options appraisal and the critical 'make or buy' decision which may result in the provision of services in-house in appropriate circumstances.

 The Procurement Strategy sets out the Council's procurement objectives and principles and describes the contribution that effective procurement will make to the achievement of Epping Forest District Council's vision and corporate priorities.
-The strategy is supported by an annual action plan and the Procurement Toolkit.
+The strategy is supported by an annual action plan and the Council's Procurement Rules.